Expatriate Translation Services for Immigration

-On the other hand, Apostille translation services and certified translation services are also needed by Americans who relocate to live in other countries, and also known as expatriates (aka ex-pats).
-Certified translations are needed for a variety of personal identification documents including: birth certificates, CVs (résumés), letters of recommendation, medical records, and academic records among others.
+On the other hand, Apostille translation services and certified translation services for immigration are also needed by those applying for birthright citizenship, dual citizenship and dual nationality, as well as by Americans who relocate to live in other countries, and also known as expatriates (aka ex-pats).

 This requirement applies to Americans studying abroad.
 Schools in other countries often require information about their criminal records and health histories, and having a highly accurate certified translation is not only valuable, in some cases it’s required by law.
 And there can be no end to the benefits that come from professional academic document translations.